An Entropy-based Text Watermarking Detection Method: Proof of Type-II Error for EWD

 \section{Proof of Type-II Error for EWD}

-Here we demonstrate how we obtained the theoretical Type-II error for EWD.
-First of all, we attempted to calculate the theoretical $\mu$ and $\sigma^2$ based on Eq.\ref{kgw_prob}.
+Here we demonstrate how we obtain the theoretical Type-II error for EWD.
+First of all, we attempt to calculate the theoretical $\mu$ and $\sigma^2$ based on Eq.~(\ref{kgw_prob}).
 The theoretical $\mu$ is the weighted sum of green tokens in the watermarked text, using ${|s|_G}_k$ to represent the weighted number of green tokens from each token $k$,thus we can obtain:

-Given the simulated power law of spike entropy, we can obtain $E[SE^2]$ and $E[SE]$ as 0.377 and 0.608 respectively, producing $\mu$ equal to 5.79.
+Given the simulated power law of spike entropy, we can obtain $E[SE^2]$ and $E[SE]$ as 0.377 and 0.608, respectively, producing $\mu$ equal to 5.79.
 And for $\sigma^2$, we first obtain the variance for each token $k$:

 Therefore, if we represent $\frac{\gamma \alpha}{1+(\alpha-1)\gamma}$ by $C_1$, the variance of the whole text can be formulated as: